biolab/orange3/doc/modules/data.rst

 Data model (``data``)
 #####################

 Orange stores data in :obj:`Orange.data.Storage` classes.
-(Currently the only available storage class is :obj:`Orange.data.Table`, which stores all data in two-dimensional numpy arrays.)
+The most commonly used storage is :obj:`Orange.data.Table`, which stores all data in two-dimensional numpy arrays.
 Each row of the data represents a data instance.

 Individual data instances are represented as instances of :obj:`Orange.data.Instance`.
 Different storage classes may derive subclasses